-Though South Florida is experiencing a cultural renaissance, the filmmaking community is at a dire crossroads.
-Funding cuts are hindering the growth of this community just as its homegrown talent begins to garner national and international recognition.
+South Florida's homegrown film talent is beginning to garner national and international recognition.
 South Florida PBS’s film·maker program is an effort to help avoid a talent drain by providing local filmmakers with the platform needed to disseminate their films.

 The film·maker initiative will serve filmmakers from the Keys to the Treasure Coast and reach an audience of over 6.3 million.
 South Florida PBS with support from local film organizations will connect talented local filmmakers with a major new audience.

-Tune in to South Florida PBS in 2020 to watch our local filmmakers take center stage, with stories that define this community, explore diverse themes, question public opinion, and deepen understanding of ourselves and our neighbors.
+Tune in to South Florida PBS in June of 2021 to watch our local filmmakers take center stage, with stories that define this community, explore diverse themes, and deepen understanding of ourselves and our neighbors.

 ● Dedicated broadcast of films to over 6.3 million TV households

 ● Distribution through South Florida PBS’ existing platforms and optional distribution on mobile, Roku, Apple TV, and Fire TV, associated with the South Florida PBS brand